indrabasak/indrabasak.github.io/_posts/2021-05-23-rays-world-of-advertising.md

 story teller from his stints at advertising houses.

 In June 1943, Ray got his break as a visual artist with the British advertising firm,
+D. J. Keymer (the present-day Ogilvy and Mather) with a starting salary of 85 Indian rupees per month (approximately US $26 in early 40's exchange rate).
-D. J. Keymer (the present-day Ogilvy and Mather).
-He landed his first job after sitting idle for nearly six months since his sudden departure from [Santiniketan](https://whc.unesco.org/en/tentativelists/5495/).
+He landed this first job after sitting idle for nearly six months since his sudden departure from [Santiniketan](https://whc.unesco.org/en/tentativelists/5495/).
 Ray went to Santiniketan to study art and calligraphy after completing his undergraduate studies from the [Presidency College](https://www.presiuniv.ac.in/).
 At Santiniketan, he trained under the tutelage of [Nandalal Bose](https://www.wikiart.org/en/nandalal-bose), one of the pioneers of the Bengal School of Art.
 I'm not sure why he quit Santiniketan before completing his training.
-One speculation was that he wanted to financially support his mother.
+Though I read in a book that he wanted to financially support his mother.

 {% include carousel.html name="paludrine-adv" data=site.data.ray-adv.ray-paludrine %}

-Ray's starting salary with Keymer was 85 Indian rupees per month (approximately US $1.20).
-His time at Keymer was a productive one as he was behind some of the popular advertising campaigns from this time.
-One of his more famous advertising campaigns was for Paludrine, an anti-malarial drug, made by Imperial Chemical Industries (ICI).
+Ray's time at Keymer was a productive one.
+He was behind some of the popular advertising campaigns from that time.
+One of his more famous ad campaigns was for Paludrine, an anti-malarial drug, made by Imperial Chemical Industries (ICI).
 I was only aware of ICI as a paint and chemical company with its Indian head office in Chowringhee.
 I didn't have a